Failure to Thrive (FTT) in Children

 - Severe food allergies or intolerance

-A baby or child with an ongoing (chronic) health condition may also need more calories and nutrients than normal.
-This may be the case with congenital heart disease or a genetic syndrome.
+A baby or child with a chronic health condition may also need more calories and nutrients than normal.
+This may be the case with congenital heart disease, chronic infections, metabolic disease, or a genetic syndrome.

 In some cases, a family may not have enough support or understanding of what a baby needs.
 Or they may not provide the right kinds or amounts of food.
 In severe cases, neglect or abuse may lead to FTT if food is kept from a baby on purpose.